 - How can I take my Boolean skills to the next level?

-The core principles of using Boolean search in recruitment, as well as some Google search strings you can use to make those most out of the world’s most powerful search engine when sourcing candidates.
+- The core principles of using Boolean search in recruitment, as well as some Google search strings you can use to make the most out of the world’s most powerful search engine when sourcing candidates.

 But before we do that, let’s dig a bit deeper into what Boolean search is.